BeiDouMS/BeiDou-Server/README.md

 To launch the server, you may either:
 * Launch inside IntelliJ
-* Launch a jar file
+* Launch a built jar file
 * Launch with Docker

 #### Launch inside IntelliJ